 Kids in Community

-Kids in Community (KIC) Job Shadow & Mentor Program matches youth ages 14-21 with community mentors as they perform their daily job duties.
-It allows students to observe and experience “real life” work in a career field.
-Job shadowing is a short-term workplace learning opportunity, with an emphasis on exploration.
+Kids in Community (KIC) Career Development & Mentor Program allows students to explore “real life” work experiences through activities, presentations and skill-building workshops.
 The program provides the opportunity for students to see a relationship between their educational experience and career choice.
-View KIC brochure.

 Parent Child Academy